StevenXuf/Spectral_properties_of_kernels_of_CNN-GPs/README.md

 * numpy.linalg.eig
 * numpy.linalg.svd

 We use `svd` since it is numercially more stable than `eig`.
-If using `eig`, there will be sigularity in eigenvalues.
+If using `eig`, there will be sigularity in eigenvalues, so do not use it.
 For instance, we use:
 ```python
 imoprt numpy as np